open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Electron Through a Magnetic Field/electron_through_a_magnetic_field.md

     fixed-order: true
 myst:
   substitutions:
-    params:
-      vars:
-        title: Electron Through A Magnetic Field
+    params_vars_title: Electron Through A Magnetic Field
-      part1:
-        ans1:
-          value: The magnetic field must must be perpendicular to the velocity.
+    params_part1_ans1_value: The magnetic field must must be perpendicular to the velocity.
-        ans2:
-          value: The magnetic field must point parallel or anti-parallel to the velocity.
+    params_part1_ans2_value: The magnetic field must point parallel or anti-parallel to the velocity.
-        ans3:
-          value: The magnetic field must not be very strong
+    params_part1_ans3_value: The magnetic field must not be very strong
-        ans4:
-          value: None of the above
+    params_part1_ans4_value: None of the above
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}

 ## Part 1